Thailand Soccer Boys Exchange Notes With Their Families, Rescuers Say They’ll Be Freed ‘Soon’

 The Good News

 Miraculously, the all of the boys, ages 11 to 16, and their coach, were all found alive after having gone missing in the cave system, where they sat alone, in the dark, without food, for nine days.
-Against all hope they were found alive, and rescuers have been working frantically around the clock to get the boys fed and healthy enough so they can get out.
+Rescuers have been working frantically around the clock to get the boys fed and healthy enough so they can get out.

 After giving a chance to briefly identify themselves and greet their rescuers, in a brief video, the boys were given writing supplies so they could write handwritten notes to their parents.
 Perhaps not unexpectedly considering they’re teenage boys, many of them talked about food.